kennysmithed/oels2022UoB/practical_session2.md

 };
 ```

-Inside `on_start` we shuffle the two labels (using the another jspsych function, `jsPsych.randomization.shuffle`, which just shuffles an array - it will shuffle any array you give it, which is very handy) and then set the `trial.choices` parameter to that shuffled ordering - so by the time the participant actually sees the choices on the screen, `on_start` will already have done its work and the two buttons will appear in a randomised order.
+Inside `on_start` we shuffle the two labels (using the another jspsych function, `jsPsych.randomization.shuffle`, which just shuffles an array - it will shuffle any array you give it, which is very handy) and then set the trial's `choices` parameter to that shuffled ordering (by `trial.choices = ...`) - so by the time the participant actually sees the choices on the screen, `on_start` will already have done its work and the two buttons will appear in a randomised order.

 That will work, but we still haven't addressed the trickiest problem - how do we build the 2nd step of a production trial, where the label I select at step 1 is shown to me again for confirmation / to center my mouse?
 This is a pretty common thing to want to do - there are many experimental designs where you want to make behaviour at later trials depend on the participant's response, for example you might want to provide corrective feedback, repeat trials that a participant gets wrong, or (as in our case) show something that relates to their earlier response.